Experts: Spend opioid settlement funds on fighting opioids

 Looking back to the tobacco settlement, Stein said guiderails were not in place to make sure all of the money was used as it was intended.

-“I think, or at least hope, that we have learned from history," Stein said.
-“But I think it would be naive to think that, if we took our eye off the ball, that it couldn’t happen again.”
+“I think, or at least hope, that we have learned from history," he said.

+The tobacco settlement was the result of states wanting to recoup healthcare costs associated with tobacco-related illnesses, while alleging the industry misled the public.

+Joelle Lester, director of commercial tobacco control programs at the Public Health Law Center in Minnesota, said the tobacco settlement was “both a huge success and a cautionary tale.”

 Finley reported from Norfolk, Virginia, and Mulvihill from Cherry Hill, New Jersey.